-C. Employee Responsibility: All employees are responsible for ensuring that bullying does not occur.
-Anyone who believes that he or she has been the subject bullying or has knowledge of violations of this policy shall report the matter in accordance with established complaint procedures and Policy 512: Employee Harassment.
-Complaints under this section will be investigated and responded to using a procedure that the administration finds appropriate in light of the allegations (so the investigation and response can be proportional to the seriousness of the allegations) and may not follow the same procedures as applicable for unlawful employment harassment.
-All reports regarding bullying shall be taken seriously treated fairly and promptly and thoroughly investigated.
+All employees are responsible for ensuring that harassment and bullying do not occur.
+It is the intent of the District to comply with both the letter and spirit of the law in making certain harassment and bullying does not exist in its policies, regulations and operations.
+Anyone who believes that he or she has been the subject of harassment or bullying or has knowledge of violations of this policy shall report the matter in accordance with established complaint procedures.
+Policy 512: Employee Harassment, all reports regarding employee harassment or bullying shall be taken seriously treated fairly and promptly and thoroughly investigated.
 Individual privacy shall be protected to the extent possible.
-There shall be no retaliation against any person who files a complaint in good faith under this policy.
-The District shall take appropriate and necessary action to eliminate bullying.
-Actions that are determined to be bullying shall be subject to disciplinary action, up to and including dismissal.
+There shall be no retaliation against any person who files a complaint under this policy.
+The District shall take appropriate and necessary action to eliminate employee harassment and bullying.
+Actions that result in bullying on a basis not related to an employee's job performance or those that are determined to be harassment shall be subject to disciplinary action, up to and including dismissal.

-All employees have a duty to report incidents of potential bullying to their immediate supervisor or designated equal employment officer.
-Employees who fail to report incidents of alleged bullying or alleged harassment, as described above, may be subject to disciplinary action, up to and including dismissal.
-In addition, supervisory employees who fail to respond to bullying complaints or to act on their knowledge in violation of this policy will likewise be subject to disciplinary action, up to and including dismissal.
+All employees have a duty to report incidents of potential bullying or alleged harassment to their immediate supervisor or designated equal employment officer.
+Employees who fail to report incidents of potential bullying or alleged harassment, as described above, may be subject to disciplinary action, up to and including dismissal.
+In addition, supervisory employees who fail to respond to harassment or bullying complaints or to act on their knowledge of violation of this policy will likewise be subject to disciplinary action, up to and including dismissal.